Fans Of ‘General Hospital’ React To The Big Necklace Reveal

 “All jokes aside the writers didn’t need to mess with Carly’s history in order for Nelle to be Nina’s daughter.
 That was a choice,” noted another GH fan.

-Not only did the way this was put together frustrate some General Hospital fans, but the outcome of this drawn-out necklace mystery was a letdown to some as well.
+Not only did the way this was put together frustrate some General Hospital fans, but the outcome of the drawn-out necklace mystery was a letdown to some as well.

 There may still be a twist on the way, of course.
 However, given how things stand now, the move to seemingly make Nelle be Nina’s biological daughter appears to come as a disappointment to many invested viewers.